aitatanit/PyMSI/README.md

 Output : Ion intensity map, Image and segmentation map matrix in csv file

-For folder named Images, containing multiple image dataset folder such as A1, A2, A3.
+Suppose for folder named Images, containing multiple image dataset folder such as A1, A2, A3. command line argument will be:

 ```javascript
 /Documents/MSimaging/Python/PyMSI$ python CreateIonintensityImage.py --file '~/Documents/MSimaging/Images/' -f 284.2 284.3